 Division 4 — Registration

-175. Filing of interstate orders in the Court
+175. Filing interstate orders in Court

 (1) Subject to subsection (3), the CEO must, as soon as possible, file in the Court a copy of a child protection order transferred to this State under an interstate law.